 If a program uses large numbers of large data structures, there are several advantages to representing them as user data types rather than as list structures.
-The primary advantage is increased speed: accessing and setting the fields of a data type can be significantly faster than walking through a list with repeated CARS and CDRS.
-Also,

-Compiled code for referencing data types is usually smaller.
+The primary advantage is increased speed: accessing and setting the fields of a data type can be significantly faster than walking through a list with repeated CARs and CDRs.
+Also, compiled code for referencing data types is usually smaller.
 Finally, by reducing the number of objects created (one object against many list cells), this can reduce the expense of garbage collection.

 User data types are declared by using the DATATYPE record type (Chapter 8).
-If a list structure has been defined using the RECORD record type (Chapter 8), and all accessing operations are written using the record package's fetch, replace, and create operations, changing from RECORDs to DATATYPES only requires editing the record declaration (using EDITREC, Chapter 8) to replace declaration type RECORD by DATATYPE, and recompiling.
+If a list structure has been defined using the RECORD record type (Chapter 8), and all accessing operations are written using the record package's fetch, replace, and create operations, changing from RECORDs to DATATYPEs only requires editing the record declaration (using EDITREC, Chapter 8) to replace declaration type RECORD by DATATYPE, and recompiling.

-Note: There are some minor disadvantages: First, there is an upper limit on the number of data types that can exist.
-Also, space for data types is allocated two pages at a time.
-Each data type which has any instances allocated has at least two pages assigned to it, which may be wasteful of space if there are only a few examples of a given data type.
+Note: There are some minor disadvantages with allocating new data types: First, there is an upper limit on the number of data types which can exist.
+Also, space for data types is allocated a page at a time, so each data type has at least one page assigned to it, which may be wasteful of space if there are only a few examples of a given data type.
 These problems should not effect most applications programs.